The power of strengths based leadership

 This focus on weaknesses, not strengths, can lead to a lack of engagement.
 People with a boss focused primarily on weaknesses are 22 times more likely to be actively disengaged (see below).
 Why?
 Because we end up spending time and energy swimming against the tide of our natural talents.
 The dominant mindset here is that ‘you-can-be-anything-you-want-to-be’, as long as you work hard enough on fixing your weaknesses.
 But this can be a long, hard and un-rewarding slog.

-2. … the power of focusing on strengths
+2. … the power of strengths based leadership

 People who have the opportunity to focus on their strengths every day are six times more likely to be engaged in their jobs and three times more likely to report having an excellent quality of life in general; they get a better return on time and effort invested.
 Rather than trying to change who you are, you work at being a lot more of what you already are.
 Importantly, this doesn’t mean a life of repetition.
 “When we put most of our energy into developing our natural talents, extraordinary room for growth exists,” Gallup suggests.